 The Dorking produces eggs that are white, but some may be considered “tinted” – a creamy color.
 This is unusual because chickens with red earlobes typically produce brown eggs.

 Another oddity regarding the Dorking is the fact that they are not only good layers, but they are also good at producing meat.
 (Remember, this is what they were hailed for back in Britain.

 Health Issues and Care

 The Dorking chicken is described as a “hardy” and “stout” chicken, indicating that it is generally a healthy breed.

-Like other chicken breeds, they are vulnerable to lice and other topical parasites.
+Like other chicken breeds, they are vulnerable to lice and other tropical parasites.
 Caregivers should monitor the chicken for the presence of lice and treat any outbreaks as soon as possible.
 The Dorking generally does well when lice outbreaks are treated promptly.